Copyright © Suncoast Beekeepers Association. All rights reserved. Webmaster - Tom Mawn

 What is the difference?
 I have bees, come get them!

-Swarm removal is usually free.
+Swarm relocation is usually free.

 Cut-outs and trap-outs are usually done on a fee basis.